cocos/cocos-docs/en/concepts/scene/skybox.md

 ### Diffuse Lighting

-The Creator supports the following two types of ambient diffuse lighting, which can be toggled by checking or unchecking the **ApplyDiffuseMap** property, noting that this property is only displayed when **UseIBL** is checked.
+Creator supports the following two types of ambient diffuse lighting, which can be toggled by checking or unchecking the **ApplyDiffuseMap** property, noting that this property is only displayed when **UseIBL** is checked.

 1. **Hemispheric Light**: when the **ApplyDiffuseMap** property is unchecked, hemispheric light diffusion will be used.
 This method is controlled by the **SkyLightingColor** and **GroundLightingColor** properties in the **Ambient** component, and has higher rendering performance, but less detail and poor lighting directionality. **Manually adjustable, but may become inconsistent with the environment map**.